tidyverse/tidyups/001-tidyup-process.md

     the problem, how much work is needed to fix it, and whether or not the solution will require breaking changes.

--   **Solution.** A description of the proposed solution, or solutions if there are multiple to consider.
+-   **Solution(s)**.
+A description of the proposed solution or solutions.
 There should be enough detail to guide an implementation.
     Break this up into subsections in whatever way makes sense for the proposal.

+    If there are multiple potential solutions to consider, each solution should get its own subsection that discusses the pros and cons.
+    After a solution has been picked, add a conclusion that briefly justifies why it was picked.

 -   **Open issues**: While proposal is in process, record open issues that require further discussion.

--   **Alternatives**.
-Why was this solution picked?
-What other solutions were considered?
-If discussion generates major changes, describe previous approaches here.

 -   **Implementation**.
 Once available, provide a link to any PRs needed to implement the proposal.